SuzeShardlow/SuzeShardlow.github.io/_posts/2020-08-14-wtf-is-a-recession.md

 * Are there any bargains to be had during a recession? (e.g. will more people who can invest in property, stocks that dip lower, buy cars cheaper or on cheap finance?)
 * What tools does the government have to help hasten the end of a recession? (spending on infrastructure projects, VAT reductions or similar to spur consumer spending?)

-This one might be tricky to work out:

-* How will the end of the transition period with the UK leaving the EU be affected by this?

 Maybe also consider something like...